Skip to main content

 Mount Carleton Provincial Park - Credit: Tourism New Brunswick

-More than 42,000 acres of pristine wilderness are yours to enjoy in Mount Carleton Provincial ParkExternal Link Title.
-Famous for its hiking, the park is home to 11 trails for all skill levels.
-If you're up for a challenge, try and reach the top of Mount Carleton, which at 2,690 feet above sea level is the highest peak in the Maritimes.
-The entire area is heavily wooded, and you can literally see 10 million trees from that peak.
-Go for a swim or camp along the shores of Lake Nictua.
-Mountain biking, stargazing, wildlife viewing, canoeing, and ice fishing are just a few other activities you can enjoy in Mount Carleton Provincial Park.
-Have you started packing yet?
+More than 42,000 acres of pristine wilderness.
+Famous for hiking, the park has 11 trails for all skill levels.
+Challenge yourself to reach the top of Mount Carleton — at 2,690 feet above sea level, it's the highest peak in the Maritimes.
+Literally see 10 million trees from that peak.
+Swim or camp along Lake Nictua shores.
+Mountain biking, stargazing, wildlife viewing, canoeing, and ice fishing also available.

 Miramichi River